 - Artificial Intelligence

 What’s the Job Industry Like?

+Next in the debate of which is better CSE or CSE with specialisation in AI, comes the job industry analysis.
 With the ever-changing nature of the digital world, this is a profession that will never decrease in value.
 Despite the high number of graduates in CSE, there are many opportunities available.
 Let’s look at potential job designations with situational examples.

 - Software Developer